Useful information about ebook publishing.

 Many ebooks are simply digital versions of print titles, reproducing the text and images of the original.
-However some ebooks are digital-only titles that contain interactive audio and video content that wouldn't be possible with traditional print publishing.
+However some ebooks are digital-only titles containing interactive audio and video content that wouldn’t be possible with traditional print publishing.

 Is there a single ebook format?

 Sadly no. The industry standard ebook format is EPUB, but the biggest ebook seller Amazon uses its own proprietary file format KFX.
 (Amazon previously used MOBI but changed in 2011.)
 KFX is related to the standard EPUB v3 format so it’s possible to create both types of ebook from the same workflow, but it can get fiddly with anything more complex than text-only titles.

 I generally produce two versions of each ebook I work on:

 - EPUB for platforms that support standard ebooks such as Apple Books, Google Play Books, Adobe Digital Editions.

 Will my ebook look like the print version?

 Not usually.
 Standard ebooks are re-flowable, meaning the layout changes to match the current display.
 There is no fixed page size.
 The following image shows how the page re-formats to fit the current display:

 This is the best ebook format for text-only titles, and the most convenient for readers as it allows for viewing on all device sizes.